 Everything you own is vaguely dirty and gross

 If you’ve been mashing your clothes into compression sacks and washing them by hand, in cold water, with bar soap for three months – chances are they’ve seen better days.
 It can be oddly disheartening to wear crumpled, stretched-out, slightly stained clothing day after day.
-To add insult to injury, it’s difficult for the average Westerner to find clothes that fit outside of the western world.
-So if you do want to replace that pair of pants?
-You’ve probably got a very, very limited supply to choose from.

 After three months of backpacking around Southeast Asia and WWOOFing in Greece, my wardrobe dwindled to a pair of flip flops, a pair of jeans, two t-shirts and one sundress – all of which were grungy and unflattering.
 When I finally arrived in Milan for a two-month teaching gig, I lay siege to H&M and all their gorgeous, gorgeous Western-sized clothing.

+Sometimes westerners can have trouble finding clothes that fit them in other parts of the world.
 If you’re traveling through a country peopled by petites, you can usually find Western chain stores in large cities or capitols.
 Sure, it feels gross to go shopping at The Gap when you’re in Bangkok.
 But it also feels gross to wear the same falling-apart-at-the-seams clothing for seven months.
 If you’re traveling through Southeast Asia, you can probably get clothes made exactly to your measurements and specifications!

 It’s easy to get out of shape

-If your life at home consists of mousing around in front of a computer and your travel life is filled with farm WWOOFing and hiking, you’ll probably emerge from you trip a six-packed specimen of awesome.
+If your life at home consists of mousing around in front of a computer and your travel life is filled with farm WWOOFing and hiking, you’ll probably emerge from you trip a six-packed specimen of awesomeness.
 But if you’re a gym bunny who’s accustomed to weekly Zumba and yoga classes, it’s easy to fall off the exercise bandwagon while you’re traveling.
 Nepal doesn’t have much in the way of spin classes.

 If you find that your swimsuit doesn’t fit the way you’d like or if that five minute hike is kicking your ass, there are plenty of travel-friendly workouts - here’s a good one.
 You can also use this as an excuse to work out like a local.
 Play a bit of pick up soccer, take a surfing or dance class, try broomball, kabaddi, netball or cricket.